dibyendumajumdar/ravi-compiler/docs/linear-ir.md

 Each `proc` has a set of `basic blocks` - there are two distinguished basic blocks, the `entry` block and the `exit` block.

-Each basic block consists of a sequence of instructions and ends with a branching instruction.
+Each basic block consists of a sequence of `instruction`s and ends with a branching instruction.

+## Representation of Instructions

+Instructions are uniformly represented as follows.
+Each instruction has an op code.
+Each instruction has a list of operands and a list of targets.
+Conceptually the targets represent the output of the instruction, wheras operands are the input, although sometimes the interpretation may be different.

 ## Branching Instructions

-### op_ret
+#### op_ret

 Returns values to calling function